MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/non-affine.md

 [![](non-affine-images/tapertransform-small.png "Triple screenshot of the Taper Transform page")](non-affine-images/tapertransform-large.png#lightbox "Triple screenshot of the Taper Transform page")

-Another type of generalized non-affine transforms is 3D rotation, which is demonstrated in the next article, [3D Rotations](~/xamarin-forms/user-interface/graphics/skiasharp/transforms/3d-rotation.md).
+Another type of generalized non-affine transforms is 3D rotation, which is demonstrated in the next article, [**3D Rotations**](3d-rotation.md).

 The non-affine transform can transform a rectangle into any convex quadrilateral.
 This is demonstrated by the **Show Non-Affine Matrix** page.
-It is very similar to the **Show Affine Matrix** page from the [Matrix Transforms](~/xamarin-forms/user-interface/graphics/skiasharp/transforms/matrix.md) article except that it has a fourth `TouchPoint` object to manipulate the fourth corner of the bitmap:
+It is very similar to the **Show Affine Matrix** page from the [**Matrix Transforms**](matrix.md) article except that it has a fourth `TouchPoint` object to manipulate the fourth corner of the bitmap:

 [![](non-affine-images/shownonaffinematrix-small.png "Triple screenshot of the Show Non-Affine Matrix page")](non-affine-images/shownonaffinematrix-large.png#lightbox "Triple screenshot of the Show Non-Affine Matrix page")